William Mitford: Historian of Ancient Greece

 Mitford starts as a historian with an acceptable knowledge of classical literary sources.
 Although his education was incomplete, he could read Greek and Latin, and many of his quotations in the body of the work are reproduced verbatim in their original language.
 He tries in the text to present himself as a reliable and objective enunciator, but he does not succeed.
 His work is not accepted in academic circles and is openly criticised by the liberal groups of the time, even more strongly after the author's death.

 The young George Grote wrote a strong critique of Mitford's History of Greece in a review he wrote for the radical journal The Westminster Review, with the philosophical support of James Mill in April 1826, while Mitford was still alive.
 The last edition of Mitford's The History of Greece appeared in 1938.
 Since then, it has not been reprinted.

 The literary characteristics of Mitford's work are typical of the period.
 The style is encyclopaedic and all-encompassing, and seeks to present the reader with the narrative of a seamless whole.
 The temporal order is precise and linear, although there is clear evidence of alteration of the time sequence, which allows for emphasis on events that help to establish links with the historical situation in which one lives.
 This is especially so in Volume III, where the author makes direct reference to events that had just taken place in France, which was in the midst of a revolutionary process.
 The language is flowery and makes use of words foreign to common usage, typical of the aristocracy of the time.
 As it is his first work, there is a clear intention, given that the author was not known in intellectual circles at the time, to demonstrate his erudition by making excessive use of footnotes and marginal notes, many of them in Greek.
 But his main use of quotations is undoubtedly to express an opinion, to denigrate a political rival, but above all also to praise members of society who share his political views.
 We can always notice improvisation in the way he approaches his themes and a certain redundancy in unprovable subjects, especially in the first volumes where the border between mythology and history seems to be blurred.

-Extremely detailed and descriptive, he was criticised for his eccentric use of spelling, which ended up including him in Thomas De Quincey's "Orthographic Mutineers", one of the most fervent criticisms of his work.
+Mitford was criticised for his eccentric use of spelling.
+It earned him a place, and fervent criticism, in Thomas De Quincey's "Orthographic Mutineers".